 Each system claims they are better than the other.
 But there has been little hard evidence into which the system is more effective.
 However, each system does have to meet certain standards so you can rest assured you are in good hands!

 You will be wearing the helmet for every mile of every ride, so you want it to be comfortable.
 A comfortable helmet is one that is lightweight, well ventilated, and fits the head snugly.
 It must do so without compromising on safety in any way.
 It can’t move around on your head if you give it a violent shake.

-Most helmets will have an adjustment dial on the back of the helmet.
+Most mountain bike helmets will have an adjustment dial on the back of the helmet.
 This allows you to tighten the helmet around your head in small increments.
 A higher-quality helmet will have a higher quality dial which tightens the helmet evenly around your head- rather than just tightening at the back.

 Having good ventilation enhances wind flow between the helmet and your head, keeping you cooler and hence more comfortable.
 The best way to know if it is a well-ventilated helmet (besides actually taking it for a ride) is to check out reviews online.

 Moreover, there are some additional features you may want to consider.

-Goggle Compatibility: Helmets can offer goggle compatibility, which gives you a space on the helmet to rest your goggles without them slipping off.
+Goggle Compatibility: Some mountain bike helmets offer goggle compatibility.
+This gives you a space on the helmet to rest your goggles without them slipping off.
 Particularly useful if you choose to take the goggles off to ride certain sections and want them resting upon the helmet.